ELNU ABENAKI TRIBE

 Alnobak: Wearing Our Heritage.
 Traveling Exhibit.
 Lake Champlain Maritime Museum.

-First Light: Native American Artists from New England, The Flanigan Campus Art Gallery, RI
+- First Light: Native American Artists from New England, The Flanagan Campus Art Gallery, RI

 Like Breathing: Native American Beading and Quillwork.
 Mt.
-Kearsage Indian Museum, Warner, NH
+Kearsarge Indian Museum, Warner, NH

 Quilled Underwater Panther Bag.
 American Museum of Natural History, NYC, NY